Course Descriptions 2025-2026

 1 year.
 2-day class.
 Grades 1-3.

 This class will focus on English, mathematics, and use interactive unit studies which incorporate literature, history, spelling, geography, and some science.
-Students will work to improve reading and writing skills, begin to learn parts of speech, and practice proper sentence and paragraph writing.
-They will create at least two lapbooks and participate in learning stations, games, and occasional crafts.
+Students will improve reading and writing skills, begin to learn parts of speech, and practice proper sentence & paragraph writing.
+This class incorporates learning stations, games, and crafts.
 Homework packets are sent home weekly, reinforcing concepts covered in class.
 Parents are responsible to work with students to complete and return work each week.

 Third graders that are advancing to Elementary Homeroom (grades 3-6) must be reading and writing at a 3rd grade level.
 If your child is not at this level, please place them with us for continued phonics instruction.

-Prerequisites: Students should be able to listen, follow directions, and read/write basic sight words.
+Prerequisites: Students should be able to listen, follow directions, be able to write and know the basic letter sounds.
 (Special education services or therapies are not available.)

 English